-There are several ways of reporting depending on the different types of organization and the sort of information they need.
+There are several ways of reporting, depending on the different types of Organization and the sort of information they need.
 The following are some of the ways of reporting by DISA:

-- 1. Reporting to the GB/Donors

-- 2 Reporting to the Programme Director

-- 3 Reporting to the Government

-- 4 Reporting to the public at large e.g. by publishing an Annual report.
+- a.
+Reporting to the Governing Body and Donors - b.
+Reporting to the Secretary / Programme Director - c.
+Reporting to the Government - d.
+Reporting to the public at large e.g. by publishing an Annual Report.

 5.1.1.
-Reporting to the Governing Body/Donors
+Reporting to the Governing Body / Donors